-- Student to apply for general admissions to College of the Canyons, recommended at least 2 weeks prior to submitting BSBP admissions application - Student's preliminary official transcripts to be provided to Admissions & Records - Student to establish their @mycanyons.edu email address - Student to receive Admissions Checklist with recommendation to discuss selected program with a College of the Canyons Counselor - BSBP Program Admission Applications to be submitted by the March 31st Priority Deadline.
-Applications will be accepted after this date on a rolling basis until June 30th should any seats be available. - Following completion of the departmental admission review process, applicants will receive an email offer of admission or nonacceptance by April 21st.
+- Student to apply for general admissions to College of the Canyons, recommended at least 2 weeks prior to submitting BSBP admissions application - Student's preliminary official transcripts to be provided to Admissions & Records - Student to establish @mycanyons.edu email address - Student to receive Admissions Checklist with recommendation to discuss selected program with a College of the Canyons Counselor - BSBP Program Admission Applications will not be accepted after September 30th. - Following completion of the departmental admission review process, applicants will receive an email offer of admission or nonacceptance by November 1st.
 Students who meet the admission standards, but are not accepted, will be automatically placed on the current year's applicant waitlist. - A waitlist process will be utilized for considering applicants not selected during the initial admissions selection process.
-After the initial offer of admission has been issued with those applicants either accepting or declining, applicants on the waitlist will then be contacted by May 5th with an offer of admission based upon their ranking to fill any remaining seats in the cohort.
+After the initial offer of admissions have been issued with those applicants either accepting or declining, applicants on the waitlist will then be contacted by November 18th with an offer of admission based upon their ranking to fill any remaining seats in the cohort.